magomimmo/modern-cljs/doc/tutorial-19.md

 to merge our pull requests?

-The above modified repos only live locally on your computer and they can't be directly shared with others developers or even with others computers.
+The above modified repos only live locally on your computer and they can't be directly shared with other developers or even with other computers.

 You have more options: